The 13 steps that resulted in 100 paid writing credits in my first year of freelancing.

 12. I never stopped trying

-When I got a rejection, I sent another query.
-When an assignment fell through, I plugged the hole in my schedule by writing a personal essay.
+When I got a rejection, I sent another pitch.
+When an assignment fell through, I plugged the hole in my schedule by writing the first draft of a personal essay.
 When someone asked what I did, I told them at length about the freelancing life and how I was going to make it.
-I never stopped trying and I never stopped believing.
-I gave it my all.
-I was a freelance writer and I never, not once, felt like anything but.

 13. I refused to let go of my starry-eyed dreams